-- · Are enthusiastic and enjoy your design - Enjoy developing ideas and coming up with new ones - Like producing design drawings and sketches of your ideas - Enjoy making models with a range of different materials such as woods, plastics, card and metals - · Enjoy solving problems and finding solutions - · Can plan and organise your time effectively
+- · Are enthusiastic and enjoy your design lessons - · Enjoy developing ideas and coming up with new ones - · Like producing design drawings and sketches of your ideas - Enjoy making models with a range of different materials such as woods, plastics, card and metals - · Enjoy solving problems and finding solutions - · Can plan and organise your time effectively

 Students will learn in a variety of ways.
-They will conduct primary and secondary research when assessing and developing their ideas, they will communicate their ideas through drawings, digital design and written work.
+They will conduct primary and secondary research when assessing their ideas, produce detailed technical drawings and written notes and work hands on with tools and machines to develop their practical skills.